smrghsh/smrghsh/README.md

 # `hello world!`
-My name is Samir (any pronouns), and I'm a VR researcher.
+My name is Samir Ghosh (any pronouns), and I'm a VR researcher.
 Currently I'm building multi-user scientific and engineering simulations.
 I work out of the [SET Lab](https://setlab.soe.ucsc.edu/) at beautiful UC Santa Cruz. 🌊🌲

 I specialize in WebXR development such as [Mozilla Hubs](https://hubs.mozilla.com/) integration and custom [three.js](https://threejs.org/) applications.
 For my artistic and pedagogical practices, I owe a lot to creative code communities, such mentorship from the [p5.js](https://p5js.org/) community.